The original do-it-yourself travel guide to Europe SM

 That was all of the easy stuff.
 Now we'll take a quick look at the strange alphabets used further east.

 The eastern European languages which use the basic Latin alphabet have additional characters.
-These are not yet included in the HTML 4 code which I am using in this document.
 Special characters involve various marks on the standard characters, combinations which receive separate chapters in the dictionary, and changes to the word order because of the new characters.
 In short, it's more of the kind of thing you see with Spanish.
-When the characters become available in HTML I will add these features.
+I'll add in some examples in the next update to this chapter.
 In the meantime, when you travel to any of the former eastern European countries, one of the first things you should do is buy a translating dictionary.
 Study the alphabet first and then learn a few of the polite words.
+By the way, some of the "former eastern countries" are now more or less in the middle of Europe.
+The citizens like to regard themselves as living in "central Europe."

 Other Alphabets